yt-project/yt/doc/source/analyzing/domain_analysis/index.rst

 a new owner and a new home.
 If you find something in here that you'd like to bring back to life, either by adding it to :ref:`yt-astro` or as part of your own package, you are welcome to it!
 If you'd like any help, let us know!
-See :ref:`yt_attic:attic_modules` for a list of inventory of the attic.

 Extensions
 ----------